 Then put them in a pot with soil and move them to a warmer spot.

 Columbine plants should be planted with their crown at soil level.
 Water well and mulch.
 New plants will need to be kept moist until they become established.
 You'll know they are established when they start putting out a lot of new growth.
 Even then, keep your Columbine plants well water during dry spells.

 Columbine plants can handle full sun.
 It's the combination of heat and dry soil they don't like and mulching will help alleviate that.

 Columbine flowers will self-sow, but new plants can be lost if the summer gets too hot.
 Also, plants tend to be short-lived, fading out within 3 years.
 Hedge your bets and save some seed to sow in the fall or falling spring.

 Keep in mind that Aquilegia varieties readily cross-pollinate.
 If you plant more than one variety, be prepared to see new colors and combinations.

 If self-sowing becomes a nuisance, shear the plants back in mid-summer, to prevent seed pods from forming.

-Aphids, Caterpillars and Leaf Miners - Leaf miners are by far the biggest problem.
-They tunnel inside the leaves and can quickly make an unsightly mess.
-Shearing the plants, after blooming, will usually avoid the problem.
-Since aquilegia doesn't usually rebloom, shearing is the best way to control insect problems.
+Aphids, caterpillars and leaf miners all love Columbine plants.
+Leaf miners are by far the biggest problem.
+The miners tunnel inside the leaves and can quickly make an unsightly mess.
+Shearing the plants, after blooming, will usually avert the problem.
+Since Columbine plants do not usually rebloom, shearing is the best way to control insect problems.
 The leaves will eventually fill back in.